mUNICIPAL THEATRE OF SYRACUSE | EXHIBITION OF CULTURE

-The building’s architecture presents a range of styles from neo-renaissance to neoclassical.
-The main façade looks out on Via del Teatro with a neo-renaissance addition that juts forward to shelter waiting carriages.
-The Foyer is on the upper level and has wide quadrangular double-lancet windows.
-This is where the audience was entertained before and after the show, and during intermission.
-The inside boasts the classic interior of an Italian theatre, with a horseshoe shaped hall featuring audience seating in the middle surrounded on three sides by balconies, an orchestra pit and stage that went further back into the building than previous ones ever had.
-The theatre was originally designed to seat 1022 spectators, but today it can seat 476 in the three rows of balconies, the gallery and some 200 in the stalls.
+Theatre’s structure presents a various range of styles from neo-renaissance to neoclassical.
+The main facade looks out on Via del Teatro with a neo-renaissance structure which juts forward to allow carriages’ passage.
+The Foyer is on upper level and has wide quadrangular double-lancet windows; in here were entertained spectators before and after the show, and during intermission.
+Internally the building has the classic interior of an Italian theatre: a horseshoe-shaped hall featuring audience seating in the middle, surrounded by three levels of box seats, an orchestra pit and a deeper and wider stage than ever.
+The theatre was originally designed to seat 1022 spectators, but today it can seat 476 allocated among box seats, gallery and some 200 viewers in the audience.

 Via del Teatro, Siracusa, SR, 96100

 Full ticket: € 5,00

 The interior of the theatre was entirely decorated by the same team which worked at the Theatre Politeama in Palermo, which included architect Giuseppe Damiani D’Almeyda and painter Gustavo Mancinelli.
 The artistic staff renovated the typical and classical style of the 19th Italian theatres, with an eclectic ornamental motif, inspired by different and suggestive styles such as Classic, Pompeian and modern Art Nouveau.

 All the paintings in the main hall were done with tempera on canvas and attached to wooden panels with a thin layers of drywall.